WrestleMania X8: Event

 In the main attraction, The Rock faced Hollywood Hogan in a match dubbed as "Icon vs. Icon".
 Despite The Rock portraying a face and Hogan a heel, the Canadian crowd overwhelmingly cheered Hulk Hogan over The Rock instead.
 During the match, The Rock applied the Sharpshooter, but the referee was down and unable to acknowledge a submission.
 The Rock released the hold and tried to revive the referee, but Hogan hit a low blow and a Rock Bottom for a near-fall.
 The two tried their respective finishers, the Rock Bottom and the leg drop, but each kicked out.
 After two more Rock Bottoms and a People's Elbow, The Rock pinned Hogan and won the match.
 After the match, the two shook hands with respect.
 As The Rock left the ring, Kevin Nash and Scott Hall came to the ring and verbally berated Hogan for showing respect to The Rock.
 Hall and Nash then attacked Hogan, ending Hogan's involvement in the nWo.
 The Rock returned and saved Hogan from further attack.
-As a sign of respect, The Rock stopped Hulk from leaving the ring and asked him to pose for the crowd, turning Hogan into a face for the first time since 2000.
+As a sign of respect, The Rock stopped Hogan from leaving the ring and asked him to pose for the crowd, turning Hogan into a face for the first time since 2000.
 Hogan later gave an interview in 2013, which indicated that he and The Rock changed the thrust of the match on the fly based on the crowd's response.

 In the penultimate match, Jazz defended the WWF Women's Championship in a triple threat match against Trish Stratus and Lita.
 Near the end of the match, Trish attempted a Stratusfaction, but Lita threw her out of the ring.
 With Lita sitting on the top turnbuckle, Jazz followed and delivered a fisherman superplex, allowing her to pin Lita and retain the title.